zk-passport/openpassport/README.md

 - Use for proof of location using place of birth and/or address
 - Passport Wallet: use [active authentication](https://en.wikipedia.org/wiki/Biometric_passport#:~:text=Active%20Authentication%20(AA),Using%20AA%20is%20optional.) to build a wallet, a multisig or a recovery module using passport signatures

 We will provide bounties for all those applications.
 Those are not fixed right now, so please contact us if you're interested.
-Same thing for all issues on this repo.

 ## Licensing